Skip to main content

 H-1B temporary workers are eligible for professional positions that require specialized training.
 The H-1B temporary worker visa allows foreign nationals to work in the United States in specialty occupations for a period of up to six years.

 Each application can be made for a period of up to three years.
-Extensions are possible if Cornell has filed an employment-based permanent petition before year five of a temporary worker’s H-1B status.
+Extensions are possible if Cornell has filed an employment-based permanent petition before the end of the fifth year of a temporary worker’s H-1B status.

 H-1Bs for Academic Positions